CHAPTER Mhp 300 LICENSE, AND REGISTRATION REQUIREMENTS, APPLICATIONS, AND FEES

 New. #7625, eff 1-10-02, EXPIRED: 1-10-10

-(a) No application for licensure as a mental health practitioner shall be approved if the applicant is not of good character.
+(a) No application for licensure as a mental health practitioner shall be approved if the applicant is not of good professional character and reliability as set forth in RSA 330-A:10, VI.

 (b) For the purpose of this subdivision a lack of good character shall be shown by one or more of the following: